Anyone can get the best deal on life insurance by going online and getting a quote with a simple click of a button. Right?

 Say you bought a 20 year term no-medical exam policy for $60 per month.
 You could obtain the same policy by taking a medical exam for $20 per month, the difference in the cost is:

 N0-Medical Exam Policy = $60 x 12 months x 20 Years = $14,400.00

 Medical Exam Policy = $20.00 x 12 months x 20 Years = $4,480.00

 If you are young and relatively healthy, you should always get an online term insurance policy which requires a medical exam.

 Even if you have some health issues, don’t assume you can’t get better rates.
-Always consult an independent agency, such Huntley Wealth, to make sure you get the best possible rates for your unique circumstances.
+Always consult an independent agency to make sure you get the best possible rates for your unique circumstances.